-Although Ballantyne was never in serious danger, many people aren't so fortunate.
-“Depending on the severity of the flu season, about 750,000 to 1 million people are hospitalized each flu season in the U.S., and 30,000 to 80,000 people die from it,” says Ryan Oyer, M.D., an infectious disease specialist for Kaiser Permanente in Denver.
+Depending on the severity of the flu season, between 750,000 to 1 million people are hospitalized each flu season in the U.S., and 30,000 to 80,000 people die from it, notes Ryan Oyer, M.D., an infectious disease specialist for Kaiser Permanente in Denver.
 According to the Centers for Disease Control and Prevention (CDC), about 90 percent of these deaths and 50 to 70 percent of flu-related hospitalizations occur among people 65 and older.

 How sick becomes sicker